Mohamed Bahlouli: Career

 Bahlouli joined Serie B club Cosenza Calcio on loan from Sampdoria for the 2020–21 season having already spent the second half of the previous season there.

 On 30 July 2021, he left Sampdoria by mutual consent.

 In January 2022 he signed with Lithuanian club Kauno Žalgiris.

+On 2 February 2024, Bahlouli returned to Italy and signed with Pro Sesto.

 Personal life

 Born in France, Bahlouli is of Algerian descent.
-His brother, Farès Bahlouli, is also a professional footballer.
+Bahlouli is the second eldest of four children in his family.
+He has two brothers and a sister, all of whom play football and formed at Olympique Lyonnais youth academy.
+His brother Farès is also a professional footballer who plays for Ukrainian Premier League club Dnipro-1, while his other brother Djibrail remains playing in Lyon youth team.
+His sister, Nesrine is playing for women Serie A side AC Milan.